voromahery/chuck_norris_jokes_daniel/README.md

 This single page application displays a random Chuck Norris Joke.
 Chuck Norris can be impersonated by using the input.
 The select is used to display a random joke depending on the selected category.

-the counter is created in order to print multiple jokes.
+The counter is created in order to print multiple jokes.

 ## [Built With](#built-with)